drbean/edit/tsailin/2019APBR_english_proofing.md

 The reconfiguration of innovation practices after the upgrade of the business model in contract manufacturers
 -------------------------------------------------------------------------------------------------------------

-In the transition of the business model, the new entrant would pay the efforts in building the new business activities and reconfigure their production works in the value chains to compete with the incumbent firms in the market.
-By examining the changes in innovation practices between new entrant and incumbent firms, it provides the understanding which new entrants pay apparent efforts to catch up on the new business as well as encounter the challenges in the new business.
-As a new entrant of ODM business, the firms may have significantly insufficient engagement in product innovation (β=-.856, p\<0.10) and marketing promotion (β=-1.890, p\<0.10) than incumbent firms (Table 9).
+After transition to the next business model, the new entrant will make efforts to build new business activities and reconfigure its production work in its value chains to compete with incumbent firms in the market.
+Examining the differences in the innovation practices of new entrant and of incumbent firms provides an opportunity to understand what apparent efforts new entrants are making to catch up with established practices of the new business model as well as cope with new challenges.
+However, we see new entrants into the ODM business ranks may have significantly insufficient engagement in product innovation (β=-.856, p\<0.10) and marketing promotion (β=-1.890, p\<0.10), in comparison with incumbent firms (Table 9).

 Table.
 9 Reconfiguration of innovation practices by ODM new entrants